-- 43. The Town Centre and Retail Topic Paper explains the retail and town centre policies of the Proposed Submission Core Strategy and Policies Review Development Plan Document 2014 and the Proposed Submission Site Allocations and Policies (Incorporating IP-One Area Action Plan) Development Plan Document 2014.
+- 43. The Town Centre and Retail Topic Paper January 2015, updated October 2015, explains the retail and town centre policies of the Proposed Submission Core Strategy and Policies Review Development Plan Document 2014 and the Proposed Submission Site Allocations and Policies (Incorporating IP-One Area Action Plan) Development Plan Document 2014.
 It explains the proposed strategy and policies for retail and the town centre in the context of national planning policy, other local initiatives and plans relevant to Ipswich and recent trends.
 Therefore, these matters are not covered in detail here. - 44.
 Certain retail indicators are monitored on an annual basis by the Council, in order to check the health of the town and district centres in Ipswich.
 From April 2012 to March 2013 inclusive, there was a net increase of 6,409 sq m of retail floor space, which is mainly attributed to the new John Lewis and Waitrose enabling development at the former Crane's factory site on Futura Park, off Ransomes Way.
 Elsewhere around the borough, 509 sq m of additional floor space has been added in the form of mezzanines at the former Halfords site, London Road.
 During 2013/14, phase 2 of Futura Park was completed as enabling retail development providing a total of 6,284 sq m of additional retail floorspace.

-45. Levels of vacancy within the local and district centres and the central shopping area are monitored as part of retail surveys reported annually.
-In the town centre, vacancy in August 2013 was observed to be 16% of units.
-In the local and district centres, of the total of 805 units, 74 (9.2%) were vacant.
-The Borough-wide average mid-2013 was 12.5%.
-The 2014 Authority Monitoring Report indicated that vacancy levels remain similar in 20145.
+There were no large scale retail completions during 2014/15. - 45.
+Levels of vacancy within the local and district centres and the central shopping area are monitored as part of retail surveys reported annually.
+In the town centre, vacancy in April 2015 was observed to be 16.4% of units, representing an increase on 2014 rates.
+In the local and district centres, of the total of 663 commercial units, 68 (10.3%) were vacant, being broadly similar to 2014 rates.